2018 3

 2010 SOUTARD 88p

 Tasted in April 2018.
-The same story as in 2011.
-Some sloppy work from the previous winemaker in vintage was effortless to make.
+It's the same story as in 2011.
+Some sloppy work from the previous winemaker in the vintage was surprisingly easy to correct.

 1985 SOUTARD 90p

 Tasted in April 2018.
-Ripe fruit and tannin tasted well for 33 years old wine.
+Ripe fruit and tannin tasted well for a 33-year-old wine.
 Nice balance and a deliciously fruity finish.
 Still alive.

 2018 4